Porcupine Freedom Festival

-The Porcupine Freedom Festival, commonly known as PorcFest, is an event held annually every June since 2004 in the U.S. state of New Hampshire.
+The Porcupine Freedom Festival, colloquially referred to as PorcFest, is an event held annually every June since 2004 in the U.S. state of New Hampshire.
 The festival is the main event held by the Free State Project, a libertarian organization that advocates for the relocation of libertarians to New Hampshire in order to make the state a stronghold for their movement.
 The festival has been described as "the libertarian version of Burning Man" and "the largest gathering of libertarians in the world".
 The festival on average hosts approximately 1,500 attendees.

 Background

 The Free State Project originated from a 2001 essay by then-Yale University student (and later lecturer at Dartmouth College) Jason Sorens.
 The idea behind the project is to get 20,000 libertarians to move to New Hampshire, a state with a low population where a group of that size could yield significant political influence.
 By 2014, about 1,500 libertarians had already moved to the state, and several "Free Staters" have been elected to the state government, including Andrew Prout of the New Hampshire House of Representatives.
 The Free State Project hosts two annual events in the state: The New Hampshire Liberty Forum, a convention-style event, and the Porcupine Freedom Festival, which is a weeklong event held at a campground in Lancaster, New Hampshire.